RyanJMah/dotfiles2/readme.md

 ### MacOS

-All dependencies can be installed by `xcode-select --install`.
+All dependencies should be able to be installed by `xcode-select --install`.

 ## Installation